 Given that organizations can be held responsible for harm suffered by their volunteers and harm their volunteers might cause others, it may be wise to consider having insurance coverage for these risks.
 Organizations can start by checking whether their current policies cover these situation.

 Volunteers are not automatically covered by the CNESST for accidents that may occur during volunteer activities.
 But a non-profit can ask the CNESST to provide such coverage.
 It must file a special form each year and pay the required fee.
 To learn more, consult the website of the CNESST.

 Non-profits must recruit and screen their volunteers as carefully as they do their employees.
 In some cases, a police check might be necessary (see Police checks section).

 Once a non-profit selects its volunteers, it must properly train and supervise them.
 Volunteers must understand their duties and the rules they must follow.

 You’ll need the person’s permission to do a police check and must keep the results confidential.

 Non-profits must also ensure their volunteers respect the confidentiality of this information.
-Volunteers should sign confidentiality agreements if this is not covered in a volunteer agreement.
+Volunteers should have access only to the information they need to do their jobs.